sergioteula/python-amazon-paapi/README.md

 Features
 --------

-* Object oriented interface for simple usage
+* Object oriented interface for simple usage.
-* Get information about a product through its ASIN
+* Get information about a product through its ASIN or URL.
-* More coming in the future
+* Get multiple products at once.
+* Ask for new features through the [issues](https://github.com/sergioteula/python-amazon-paapi5/issues) section.

 Installation
 -------------